gofore/angular-basic-training/reactive-programming-with-angular2/README.md

 # Observables in Angular 2

-- RxJS used
+- RxJS 5 used
 - Observables used extensively instead of promises
-  - E.g. HTTP requests can be merely seen as single events (there is only one response) but they are implemented as observables for convenience
+  - E.g. HTTP requests can be merely seen as single events (there is only one response) but they are implemented using observables
   ```javascript
   import {Http} from '@angular/http';
   constructor(http: Http) {} // Http service